 Frozen yogurt recipe: In either an ice cream machine or a large airtight container, combine the first 5 ingredients.
 (For optimal creaminess and best texture, use the ice cream machine.
 However, it does work—and still tastes delicious—if you don’t have a machine.)
 Once churned (or simply stirred in the container), add the cherries and shaved chocolate.
 Stir (and transfer to an airtight container if it’s not already there).
 Seal the lid and freeze.
 If not using an ice cream machine, stir the contents every hour for up to three hours.
 Otherwise, eat immediately or freeze up to an hour for a firmer texture.

 Store leftovers, in the airtight container, for up to a month, and thaw 15-30 minutes before eating.

-Since you all seemed to really enjoy my food blooper post from a few weeks ago, maybe the above photo will amuse you more than it amused me.
+Since you all seemed to really enjoy my Food Photography Bloopers post from a few weeks ago, maybe the above photo will amuse you more than it amused me.
 Darn wind; that was my snack!